Back to Blog

 4. On sale or 1031: Talk to your CPA about recapture.
 If you're rolling proceeds into another property, a 1031 exchange can defer both capital gains and recapture.

-5. On prior-year properties: If you've owned a rental for years and never did a cost segregation study, a look-back study provides everything your CPA needs to file IRS Form 3115 and catch up on missed depreciation.
+5. On prior-year properties: If you've owned a rental for years and never did a cost segregation study, a look-back study provides everything your CPA needs to file Form 3115 (the form that lets you catch up missed depreciation) on a single return.

 Bottom line